Witness Cologne’s carnival celebrations

-Visit the historic city of Cologne, Germany, in November or February and experience the sights and sounds of the annual Carnival.
-This lively event is also known as ‘the fifth season of the year’ where the city’s residents and visitors take to the streets for colorful parades and street parties.
-The downtown area of the city is drowned in exciting costumes, music and ginormous crowds.
+If you’re planning a November or February visit to Cologne, you will experience the sights and sounds of the exciting, traditional Carnival.
+This lively event is also known as ‘the fifth season of the year’, during which the city’s residents and visitors take to the streets for colorful parades and street parties.
+The downtown area of the city is flooded with exciting costumes, music and ginormous crowds.

-The carnival is suspended during Advent and Christmas, but regains momentum again in February.
+The carnival is suspended during the holidays, but starts up again in February.
 Events consist of a week’s worth of celebration known as ‘the Crazy Days’, including Women’s Carnival Day and the Parade.
-It all culminates with the Rose Monday Parade.
+It all culminates with the Rose Monday (Rosenmontag) Parade.

-The Radisson Blu Hotel, Cologne is situated within easy reach of the downtown area, where the main events take place.
-This chic hotel is the perfect option for anyone looking for accommodation during this fantastic celebration.
-Enjoy all the action before getting a peaceful night’s sleep in a comfortable, contemporary guest room or suite.
+The Radisson Blu Hotel in Cologne is situated within easy reach of the downtown area, where the main events take place.